Gandalf-/coreutils/README.md

 This is the best option for trying things out without committing your entire shell to these implementations.
-The testing done is mostly thorough, but there's some crazy usage of the coreutils out in the wild.
-Things like `cat - - -` in build scripts.
+The testing done is mostly thorough, but there's some crazy usage of the coreutils out in the wild; like `cat - - -` in build scripts.
 Who needs to read `stdin` three separate times?
-Things like this are hard to catch pre-emptively.
+The standard Haskell IO libraries make some sane assumptions that things like this don't happen, so this project has balance ugly workarounds with idomatic behavior.
+Where reasonable, idomatic is preferred.
+Further, this project relies on the Haskell IO libraries for platform independence - where they decided to simplify (permissions, file types), this project does also.

 ## Linux, FreeBSD, MacOS